 Use of the Internet on Library Computers

-To fulfill its mission of providing public access to information of all types in a wide range of formats, the Library provides access to Internet resources.
-In doing so, the Library does not monitor and has no control over the information accessed though the Internet and assumes responsibility only for the information provided on its home pages.
-The Internet offers access to many valuable local, national and international sources of information.
+To fulfill its mission of providing public access to information of all types in a wide range of formats, the library provides access to Internet resources.
+In doing so, the library does not monitor and has no control over the information accessed through the Internet and assumes responsibility only for the information provided on its home pages.
+The Internet offers access to many valuable local, national, and international sources of information.
 However, some information found on the Internet may be inaccurate, incomplete, dated, or offensive to some individuals.
 A good information consumer must evaluate the validity and appropriateness of the information found.

 Choosing and Evaluating Sources

 The Internet is a series of communication linkages leading to a highly diverse array of information content.
 Library patrons use it at their own risk.
-The Library does not limit access to materials or attempt to protect users from materials some individuals may find offensive.
-In choosing sources to link to its home pages, the Library follows its materials selection guidelines.
-Beyond this, the Library does not monitor or control information accessible through the Internet and is not responsible for its content, for changes in content of the sources to which the Library home pages link or the content of sources accessed through secondary links.
+The library does not limit access to materials or attempt to protect users from materials some individuals may find offensive.
+In choosing sources to link to its home pages, the library follows its materials selection guidelines.
+Beyond this, the library does not monitor or control information accessible through the Internet and is not responsible for its content, for changes in the content of the sources to which the library home pages link or the content of sources accessed through secondary links.

 Access by Minors